lucianopaz/head_of_apache/README.md

 -x/--exclude: A path to exclude.
 A file will be excluded if it starts with the given path.
 Can be specified more than once.

+-d/--dry-run: If present, `head_of_apache` will only print the list of the files that need a license update instead of changing them inplace.

+-l/--last-year-present: If present, the end year in the license date range is set to the string "present".
+If the flag is not supplied, then the current year number will be used in the year range instead.